COPtoLON/TMRW/README.md

 - "“How do you recommend adjusting asset exposure or inventory in anticipation of—or in response to—extreme volatility events?
 Do you use forward-looking metrics like implied skew, or backward-looking stress test models?”"

+**Laura Ballotta** \
+Can I have access to your paper on "multivariate additive subordination with applications in finance" ?

 # illiquid bonds questions